-The thickness of the Upper Sand and Gravel Aquifer is a function of two parameters: (1) the elevation of the non-pumping water-level surface associated with the upper surficial deposits; and (2) the depth to the bedrock surface.
+The thickness of the Upper Sand and Gravel Aquifer is in part a function of the elevation of the non-pumping water-level surface associated with the upper surficial deposits and in part a result of the depth to the bedrock surface.
 Since the non-pumping water-level surface in the surficial deposits tends to be a subdued replica of the bedrock surface, the thickness of the Upper Sand and Gravel Aquifer tends to be directly proportional to the thickness of the surficial deposits.

 While the sand and gravel deposits in the upper surficial deposits are not continuous, the Upper Sand and Gravel Aquifer includes all of the aquifers present in the upper surficial deposits.
-The Upper Sand and Gravel Aquifer is more than 20 metres thick in a few areas, but over the majority of the County, is less than ten metres thick; over 20% of the County, the Aquifer is absent.
+The Upper Sand and Gravel Aquifer can be up to 20 metres thick in a few areas, but over the majority of the County, is less than ten metres thick; over 20% of the County, the Aquifer is absent.
 Most of the greater thickness in the Upper Sand and Gravel Aquifer occurs in the areas of linear bedrock lows.

 The permeability of the Upper Sand and Gravel Aquifer can be high.
-The high permeability combined with significant thickness leads to an extrapolation of water wells with high yields; however, because the sand and gravel deposits occur mainly as hydraulically discontinuous pockets, the apparent yields of the water wells are limited.
-The apparent yields for water wells completed in this Aquifer are expected to be mainly less than 30 m3/day.
-Where the Upper Sand and Gravel Aquifer is absent and where the yields are low, the development of water wells for the domestic needs of single families may not be possible.
+The high permeability combined with significant thickness leads to extrapolation of water wells with high yields.
+However, because the sand and gravel deposits can hydraulically occur as continuous pockets, the longterm yields of the water wells are usually less than 100 m3/day.
+One exception would be the water well completed in 23-055-11 W4M in the Rannach Pasture.
+The aquifer test conducted with the water well indicated a longterm yield of 600 m3/day (Hydrogeological Consultants